Twicket

-Twicket (a portmanteau of Twitter and Cricket) was a village cricket match, streamed world-wide on the Internet on Easter Monday, 25 April 2011, with the intention of highlighting the need for high-capacity upstream broadband to enable community content provision.
-This innovative exercise—claimed to be a world first—caught media attention, making BBC television news, BBC Radio London, talkSPORT, Radio New Zealand; and being written about by The Guardian, The Observer and Metro and mentioned on Twitter by Stephen Fry, the BBC's Rory Cellan-Jones and Jonathan Agnew (BBC cricket correspondent).
+Twicket (a portmanteau of Twitter and Cricket) was a village cricket match, streamed online on 25 April 2011, with the intention of highlighting the need for fast rural broadband.
+The organisers claimed the event to be a world first.
+The event received widespread media coverage from several news outlets including BBC Radio London, talkSPORT, and Radio New Zealand.

 Background

 The event was conceived by consultant John Popham after seeing two comments on Twitter; in the first Dan Slee expressed his hopes for keeping up with a local village cricket team via Twitter.
 Then, Chris Conder (@cyberdoyle) mentioned that she was testing a new 30 Mbps, symmetrical internet connection, recently installed by Lancaster University in her village, Wray, in Lancashire, England, one of only three villages in the UK to have a symmetrical community network.

 On learning from Conder that Wray was to hold a special cricket match part of the village's annual Scarecrow Festival, billed as Wray vs. the Rest of the World, Popham decided to broadcast it to the world to demonstrate the potential of high-speed synchronous broadband.
 He explained:

 I'm confident we can do this, because the village Wi-Fi has a 30 Mbit/s upload speed ...
 It's a bit of fun, but it has a serious purpose too.
 The serious side is to demonstrate that it can be done, it possible to live broadcast events like this using relatively cheap equipment and a good internet connection.
 It will also demonstrate the importance of good internet connectivity in rural areas, and the need for fast connections if we are to realise the aspiration to use the internet to enable more people to produce their own content.

 In a retrospective blog post, he explained: